Radine Rafols

 Under Review

-Economic Consequences of Climate Change: Evidence from the Philippines [Draft]
+Economic Consequences of Climate Change: Evidence from the Philippines [Draft] Revise & Resubmit, Journal of Development Economics

-Gender Norms and Child Penalties [Draft]
+Gender Norms and Child Penalties [DraftRevise & Resubmit, Labour Economics

 Publications

-Place-based Preferential Tax Policy and Industrial Development: Evidence from India’s Program on Industrially Backward Districts (with Rana Hasan and Yi Jiang)
+Place-based Preferential Tax Policy and Industrial Development: Evidence from India’s Program on Industrially Backward Districts (with Rana Hasan and Yi Jiang) Journal of Development Economics, 2021

 Urban Agglomeration Effects in India: Evidence from Town Level Data (with Rana Hasan and Yi Jiang)